-If you are wiring up a new plug, the wires are connected to the pins of the plug like this (image courtesy of Rob Robinette):
+Depending on the type of plug, you may have access to the pins inside the connector’s housing.
+The wires are connected to the pins of the plug like this (image courtesy of Rob Robinette):

-If you only want to use the TRS connection as a mono input, the left and right audio channel wires can be tied together into one.
-Once you have the wires stripped and isolated, simply solder them to the correct input channels in your circuit, or attach pin connectors to them so they can be used in a breadboard.
+Once you’ve identified the wires, simply solder them to the correct input channels in your circuit, or attach pin connectors so they can be used in a breadboard.

 TRRS Audio Jack

-The TRRS plug is connected to the wires like this:
+The TRRS plug connects to the wires like this:

-If you are wiring a new plug, the pins of the TRRS plug connect like this:
+If you can get to the pins inside the plug’s housing, the pins of the TRRS plug connect like this:

 If you only need a mono audio input with the TRRS connector, you can combine the combine the red and green wires to make a single mono audio wire, then combine the ground wires to make a single ground wire.

-Before soldering or attempting to connect the wires to anything, you should know that there is a very thin coating of electrically insulating material on each wire.
-This is how the wires can be bundled together without any plastic insulation.
-In order to solder them or attach anything conductive, just run a flame over them quickly to burn off the insulation, then wipe them clean.
+There’s a very thin coating of insulating material on each wire, which is how they can be bundled together without any plastic insulation.
+Before soldering or connecting them to anything conductive, run a flame over the wires quickly to burn off the insulation, then wipe clean.

 Need an easy-to-use way to design circuits and layout PCBs?

 Try EasyEDA, a free circuit design software that also offers low cost, high quality PCB manufacturing.